Margin of safety formula: calculate it and assess risk

 (Current sales – Break-even sales) ÷ Current sales = Margin of safety

-The result is your margin of safety ratio – the percentage by which sales can fall before your business starts operating at a loss.
+Your margin of safety ratio is the percentage by which sales can fall before your business starts operating at a loss.

-Let's apply the formula to the craft business example, where current sales are £5,000 and the break-even point for sales revenue is £2,500:
+Applying the formula to the craft business example, where current sales are £5,000 and break-even sales are £2,500:

-The craft business has a 50% margin of safety, meaning sales could fall by half before they reach the break-even point.
+The craft business has a 50% margin of safety, meaning sales could fall by half before reaching break-even.

 How the margin of safety supports your business decisions

-Margin of safety guides critical business decisions by showing your financial risk tolerance.
-Use it to make smarter choices in these areas:
+Use your margin of safety to make smarter choices in these areas:

 Use margin of safety alongside other key metrics

-You can also use your margin of safety with other analysis tools in your planning.
-For example, when used with cost–volume–profit (CVP) analysis, it can help guide your planning and calculate the sales revenue required to achieve a target profit, giving you a clearer view of your profitability and risk.
+For example, combine it with cost-volume-profit (CVP) analysis to calculate the sales revenue required to achieve a target profit.
+Learn more about CVP analysis.
+This gives you a clearer view of your profitability and risk.

 Master your margin of safety with Xero

-Manual margin of safety calculations waste valuable time tracking figures across spreadsheets and reports.
-This takes focus away from running your business.
+Calculating margin of safety manually wastes valuable time tracking figures across spreadsheets and reports.

-Xero automates the data collection and reporting you need for accurate margin of safety calculations.
-Access real-time financial data and generate reports instantly, so you can make confident business decisions faster.
+Xero automates how you collect data and generate reports, so you can calculate accurately.
+Access real-time financial data and generate reports instantly, so you can decide confidently and faster.

-Ready to simplify your financial management?
-Try Xero for free and see how easy margin of safety calculations can be.
+Ready to manage your finances more simply?
+Try Xero for free and see how easy it is to calculate margin of safety.

 FAQs on margin of safety